 The examination is administered by the graduate program committee and has two components:

-Designed to test understanding of concepts and methods used in mechanical engineering.
+Designed to test understanding of graduate level concepts and methods used in mechanical engineering.

 It covers three subject areas to be selected by the student.
-Problems will be typical of those encountered in upper division course of undergraduate engineering curricula in U.S schools with graduate-level understanding.
+Problems will be typical of those encountered in graduate engineering curricula in U.S schools.

 Assesses the student’s ability to conduct independent research.